NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 # Band Diagram, Resonant Modes, and Transmission of a Waveguide Cavity
 ---

+In this example, we will consider the two-dimensional structure shown below, which is based on a system considered in chapter 7 of this [online textbook](http://ab-initio.mit.edu/book).
+In particular, there are three basic ideas behind this structure, which we briefly summarize.

 <center>
 ![](../images/Tut-holey-cavity.png)
 </center>

-In this example, we will consider the two-dimensional structure shown above, which is based on a system considered in chapter 7 of our [our online textbook](http://ab-initio.mit.edu/book).
-In particular, there are three basic ideas behind this structure, which we briefly summarize.

-First, by taking a dielectric wavgeuide and perforating it with a periodic sequence of holes, we form a kind of **photonic crystal**: there are still index-guided modes propagating losslessly down the periodic waveguide, but there is also a partial *photonic band gap*: a range of frequencies in which *no guided modes* exist.
+First, by taking a dielectric wavgeuide and perforating it with a periodic sequence of holes, we form a kind of photonic crystal: there are still index-guided modes propagating losslessly down the periodic waveguide, but there is also a partial *photonic band gap*: a range of frequencies in which *no guided modes* exist.

-Second, by making a *defect* in the periodic sequence, in this case by separating one pair of holes by a greater amount, we can trap a **resonant cavity mode**: it is localized along the waveguide direction by the band gap, and partially in the transverse direction by index-guiding.
+Second, by making a *defect* in the periodic sequence, in this case by separating one pair of holes by a greater amount, we can trap a **resonant cavity mode**: it is localized along the waveguide direction by the band gap, and partially in the transverse direction by index guiding.
 Because there is no complete gap, however, the mode has some intrinsic radiative losses: even with infinitely many holes/periods, it leaks away slowly into the surrounding air.

-Third, by making a sequence of: ordinary waveguide with no holes, periodic structure, defect, periodic structure, waveguide, we can make a **filter**.
-See chapter 10 of our online textbook](http://ab-initio.mit.edu/book).
+Third, by combining several structures in sequence &mdash; ordinary waveguide with no holes, periodic structure, defect, periodic structure, waveguide &mdash; we can make a **filter**.
+See chapter 10 of this [online textbook](http://ab-initio.mit.edu/book).
 In particular, because there is now a finite number of holes, the resonant mode can now leak into the waveguide as well as to the surrounding air.
 Then, input light from the waveguide at the resonance frequency undergoes resonant coupling, and is transmitted to the other side with a Lorentzian transmission spectrum.
 In the limit where the resonant mode couples much more strongly with the waveguide than the air (i.e. if there are not too many holes and the radiative leakage is slow), then in a symmetric structure we should get 100% transmission on resonance, forming a narrow-band filter.

 In the following, we will analyze the structure in exactly **the opposite order** of what we really should do.
-Really, we should analyze the periodic system *first* to understand the band gap, *then* analyze the resonant mode, and then *finally* analyze the transmission spectrum.
+Really, we should analyze the periodic system first to understand the band gap, then analyze the resonant mode, and finally analyze the transmission spectrum.
 Since all of those calculations have already been done (see the reference in the book), however, we can jump straight to the transmission spectrum (which is conceptually the easiest computation to understand) and work backwards.

-See also the `holey-wvg-cavity.ctl` and `holey-wvg.ctl` files included with Meep, which contain the commands below.
+See also the `holey-wvg-cavity.ctl` and `holey-wvg-bands.ctl` files in the `examples/` subdirectory of the Meep source, which contain the commands below.

 [TOC]

 Transmission Spectrum
 ---------------------

-To calculate the transmission spectrum, much as in the bend example in the [tutorial](../Scheme_Tutorial.md), we'll measure the flux spectrum at one end of the waveguide from a source at the other end, normalized by the flux from a case with no holes in the waveguide.
-First, we'll define some parameters defining our structure, as in the figure above.
+To calculate the transmission spectrum, much as in the bend example in [Tutorial/Basics](Basics), we'll measure the flux spectrum at one end of the waveguide from a source at the other end, normalized by the flux from a case with no holes in the waveguide.
+First, we'll define some parameters of our structure as in the figure above.
 Note that we'll choose units so that our periodicity is 1 which is a typical choice for photonic crystals.

 ```scm
 ; Some parameters to describe the geometry: